FlorianMihola/pl16_3/README.md

 # Setup

+We need the following libraries, for Ubuntu and others

+    $ sudo apt-get install libncursesw5-dev

 I recommend you use a cabal sandbox

     $ cabal sandbox init

 Next, install dependencies (this might take a while)

+    $ cabal install c2hs -- a tool we need
     $ cabal install --only-dependencies

 You should now be able to build and run the program